Laboratories for Stable Isotopes (LSI)

 ivonne.nijenhuis@ufz.de

-The LSI cooperates with a multiplicity of national and international partners.
+The LSI cooperates with multiple national and international partners.
 The expertise of the LSI is applied in a large variety of process studies as well as in projects for quality control and quality assurance in stable isotope analysis in cooperation with:

 International Atomic Energy Agency (IAEA)